COMPREHENSIVE PLAN UPDATE

 The Comprehensive Plan is Albemarle County's most important document regarding growth, development and change.
 It establishes government policy to help guide public and private activities as they relate to land use and resource utilization.
 It is the basis for land development regulations and decisions (rezonings, special use permits), capital improvements (public projects such as schools, parks, libraries), transportation, environmental and historic resource protection initiatives, new county programs and decisions on the distribution of county budget dollars to a multitude of programs and agencies.

-State law (Virginia Code Section 15.2-2230) requires that the Comprehensive Plan be reviewed every five years.
-It is important to periodically revisit and update the Plan to ensure that it is consistent with community views and is addressing current issues within the community.
+State law governing the development of a Comprehensive Plan (Virginia Code Section 15.2-2223) requires every county, city and town to adopt a comprehensive plan for the physical development of its territory.
+It also requires that the Comprehensive Plan be reviewed every five years.
+Regardless of State Code requirements it is important to periodically revisit and update the Plan to ensure that it is consistent with community views and is addressing current issues within the community.

 The Board of Supervisors adopted the Comprehensive Plan update on June 10, 2015.
 The following chapters have been replaced:

 The plan adopted on June 10, 2015 is in the process of being corrected for clerical, typographical, formatting, and punctuation errors, as well as updated for page numbers on the Table of Contents for each section.
 Staff is working to have final Plan on-line as soon as possible.
 THIS LINK is to the plan approved by the Board of Supervisors with changes.
 These changes are noted HERE.

 Please email Elaine Echols or phone her at 434-296-5832 Ext 3252.

 Please see this link for information on the process of updating the Comprehensive Plan